google/flatbuffers/docs/source/Compiler.md

 -   `--root-type T` : Select or override the default root_type.

--   `--force-defaults` : Emit default values for fields which are not present or which are set to the default value.
+-   `--force-defaults` : Emit objects/values for all fields which are present, even if they match the default value and could otherwise be excluded.

 NOTE: short-form options for generators are deprecated, use the long form whenever possible.